davidkastner/pyQMMM/docs/getting_started.rst

 Installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^
 To have complete access to all pyQMMM functionality, you should install the following dependencies.
 This should be done inside you pyqmmm virtual environment.
 ::
     conda install -c conda-forge matplotlib
     conda install -c anaconda pandas
     conda install -c anaconda configparser
     conda install -c salilab modeller

 File Structure
 --------------
-Once installed, you can use the package.
-This example draws a benzene molecule from an xyz file.
+General file structure
 ::
     .
     ├── devtools